bradh352/ansible-scripts/roles/sonic/README.md

-In some circumstances this may detect the configuration change is too large and require a reboot; this is true on a fresh installation, and likely if previously configured external to this role, but generally not expected to be needed if previously configured with this role.
+In some circumstances this may detect the configuration change is too large and require a reboot; this is true on a fresh installation, and likely if the switch was configured external to this role, but generally not expected to be needed if previously configured with this role.

 SONiC supported switches are listed here: